-The consolidated financial statements include the accounts of the Company and its subsidiaries, all of which are wholly-owned.
-All inter-company accounts and transactions have been eliminated in consolidation.
+The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
+All intercompany accounts and transactions have been eliminated in consolidation.

 Use of Estimates

 The consolidated financial statements are prepared in accordance with U.S. generally accepted accounting principles.
 These accounting principles require management to make estimates and assumptions that affect the amounts reported in the financial statements and accompanying notes.
 Actual results could differ from those estimates and such differences could be material to the consolidated financial statements.